opstic/gdclone/README.md

 Q and E to zoom in and out.

-U to unlink the camera from the simulated player.
+U to (un)link the camera from the simulated player.

-L to disable player and camera line rendering.
+L to (de)activate player and camera line rendering.

+T to (un)hide triggers.

 ~~Use Esc to exit out of a level.~~